 "This is the first time that anyone has published results that demonstrate the feasibility of using protons and not electrons", said the senior author of the study James M. Metz.

 Metz noted that other research teams have generated similar doses using electrons, which do not penetrate deep enough into the body to be clinically useful as a cancer treatment for internal cancers.

 Other groups have tried the conventional photon approach, but currently available treatment devices lack the ability to generate the required dosage.

 This study shows that, with technical modifications, the accelerators currently available for protons can obtain Flash doses with the current biological effects.

 Flash radiation therapy, the stages of development

-The key to Penn's team was the ability to generate the dose with protons.
-Here too, researchers had to specifically develop the tools needed to effectively and accurately measure radiation doses, because standard detectors were quickly saturated due to high radiation levels.
-It is thanks to the Roberts Proton Therapy Center, which includes a dedicated research room to carry out experiments like these, that it was possible to experiment with Flash radiation therapy.
+The key to the Penn team was the ability to generate the dose with protons.
+Even in that area, researchers had to specially develop the tools necessary to measure radiation doses effectively and accurately, because standard detectors were rapidly saturated due to the high levels of radiation.
+It is thanks to the Roberts Proton Therapy Center, which includes a dedicated research room to perform experiments like these, that Flash radiotherapy has been experimented with.

-“We were able to develop specialized systems in the research room to generate Flash doses.
-An activity that we simply could not carry out with a more traditional search configuration "he said Metz.
+"We were able to develop specialized systems in the research room to generate Flash doses.
+An activity that we simply could not do with a more traditional research setup."he said Metz.

-The researchers said they are already starting to optimize the way Flash radiation therapy will be used.
+The researchers said they are already starting to optimize how Flash radiation therapy will be used.
 First for clinical trials, and then to translate the skill from the research room into a clinical space.